Jesperpaulsen/use-oo-state/README.md

 * SubStateHandler
 * useOOState

 The package holds its own internal state, which ensures that the state version always is the latest when accessed.
-You therefore don't have to pass arguments into methods when using attributes of the state, instead you can access them directly when you need it.
+Therefore, you don't have to pass arguments into methods to access the latest state, instead you can access it directly with `this.state` when you need it.
+Under the hood it uses `useState` to update the reactive state.

 ### StateManager